Aura Parental Controls Review 2026: Unique and Tailored Protection

 App removal

-But parents could have better luck with the iOS app.
+Parents may have better luck with the iOS app.
 At the top of the app dashboard, there was an Aura pop-up on app deletion prevention.
 We clicked through and found a video from Aura on how to make it harder for your child to delete the app, but only on iOS.

 YouTube video and instructions from Aura on how to make it harder to delete Aura parental controls

-Aura Parental Controls prices and subscriptions
+Aura Parental Controls prices and plans

 Features Aura Parental Controls Aura Ultimate Family

-Price $8.33/mo (billed annually) $32.00/mo (billed annually)
+Price $8.33/mo $32.00/mo

 Who's covered 1 adult, unlimited kids 5 adults, unlimited kids